neo4jrb/neo4apis/README.md

+See also the drivers for [Twitter](https://github.com/neo4jrb/neo4apis-twitter) and [GitHub](https://github.com/neo4jrb/neo4apis-twitter)

 neo4apis is a ruby gem for building gems which import data into neo4j.
 Takes care of batching of queries for better import performance